kevanchristmas/kevanchristmas.gitHub.io/about me.md

 Other facts about me:

 * I have lived and worked in Singapore, Hong Kong, India and Africa.
-* As well as Banking, Payments and Fintech I have worked in Marketing, Advertising, Digital Communication and Loyalty.
+* As well as Banking, Payments, Insurance and Fintech I have worked in Marketing, Advertising, Digital Communication and Loyalty.
 * My family live in the Western Cape of South Africa.
-* I've been online in one way or another for over 20 years.
+* I've been online in one way or another for over 25 years.
 * I love big open spaces, nature and interesting people.
 * I'm a life-long learner.